Beauford H. Jester

-Beauford Halbert Jester (January 12, 1893 – July 11, 1949) was an American politician who was the 36th governor of Texas, serving from 1947 until his death in office in 1949.
+Beauford Halbert Jester (January 12, 1893 – July 11, 1949) was an American politician who served as the 36th governor of Texas from 1947 until his death in office in 1949.
 He is the only Texas governor ever to have died in office.
 Jester was a veteran of World War I and known for reforms of prisons and the educational system of the state.

 Early life, education, and marriage

 Jester was born in 1893 to George Taylor Jester and his wife, Frances P. Gordon, in Corsicana, Texas, the seat of Navarro County in east Texas.
 He attended local segregated schools.
-Jester attended the University of Texas at Austin, then also segregated, where he was a member of the Kappa Sigma fraternity.
+Jester attended the University of Texas at Austin, then also segregated, where he was a member of Kappa Sigma fraternity.

 Jester later studied law at Harvard in Cambridge, Massachusetts.
 His studies were interrupted by the First World War.

 After the United States entered World War I, he joined the US Army, eventually achieving the rank of captain, and serving from 1917 to 1918.
 He commanded Company D of the 357th Infantry, 90th Division from organization to demobilization.
 His unit saw participation in St. Mihiel Offensive and Meuse-Argonne Offensive.

-In 1919, Jester resumed his law studies at the University of Texas, from which he received his LL.B a year later.
+In 1919, Jester resumed his law studies at the University of Texas, from which he received his Bachelor of Laws a year later.

 He married Mabel Buchanan on June 15, 1921.